michelle-po/head-md2-thesis/03. DATA/2024-05-20-interviews.md

 11. I will ask my daughter first, but I Would love to see on a big screen and it should be an apple, because now I'm more confident with them.

 ## Analysis

+In this two exemples of both DI and DN, we can see that we can still have somebody who have more expertise in technology than the other interviewee in the same category.
+In all four cases they said they are afraid of be left behid by the advancement of technology.
+In person 1 and 3 are resigned to not understanding how certain things work, while others still hope to have the basic knowledge to be able to follow future social digitisation.
+But the DI are resigned also cause of their age, they know that "is normal" not understand how certain things work.
+In he DN there is, instead, a sort of shame compared to peers who understand more.

+A concept that has been mentioned several times is optimisation, how technology has optimised processes but at the expense of the human side.
+An aura of fear towards new technologies was shared by all participants except number 2, who said that caution should be exercised in all things.